Water Supply Shortage in Vancouver? It Can Happen.

 This is especially true for residents within a condominium or apartment.
 Normally for these multi-residential buildings, the City will have a main water meter going into the building.
 However, what ends up happening is that without proper hardware installed, property managers are forced to take the total cost of water they owe the city and divide it amongst however many tenants they have.

 That means if your neighbor takes 10 baths a month, while you conserve your water use and only take 7-minute showers, you will both pay the same amount!
 With individual meters installed, you won’t have to subsidize your neighbor Wasteful Wanda’s baths.
-Further, you can track and measure your water use as well.

 It’s hard to determine when the next drought occur in Vancouver, as climate change creates more polar weather patterns that make future events harder to predict.
 But we can take steps to reduce our water usage to reduce the potential for future water supply shortage events.